 As human beings, we fall into health patterns based on internal and external conditions or circumstances.
 We may like to think that we are all unique, but we are more likely to be quite similar when physicians are looking at overall patient health, chronic disease diagnoses, and hospital admissions/readmissions.
 This is accomplished by comparing other patients with comparable ailments and applying a predictive algorithm, which interprets and associates like situations.

 This may all seem self-evident, but some of these patterns and population health trends are not such.
 There are some visible predictions that can be made, such as when there is an outbreak of chicken pox at an elementary school, it will have a peak and then taper off.
 Same with other common viruses in known circumstances.
 However, having an outbreak of chronic heart failures isn’t possible due to the fact that this isn’t contagious, but some of the same signs may be visible if a physician is able to understand a patient’s medical history and compare it to other individuals who experienced similar physical markers and dispositions.
 By intervening before diseases and illnesses are at a chronic or dyer stage, both patient and physician usually have more options available and the ability to come out the other side with a better result.

 Predictive healthcare and health management cannot happen without a foundation of established Big Data.
-Big Data has the capability of providing predictive analytics for patient care, along with other hospital and clinic efficiency in processes and procedures.
+Big Data Healthcare has the capability of providing predictive analytics for patient care, along with other hospital and clinic efficiency in processes and procedures.
 These last items afford a more cost effective and precise administration of treatment for both patient and professional.
-The true full potential from healthcare Big Data has yet to be tapped.
-But, it is by applying the known capabilities, plotting out high-efficiency goals, and seeking for more advances needed within the organization can Big Data begin to serve higher purposes.
-Big Data in healthcare and Predictive medicines and treatments are inextricably connected and have a long future ahead of them.
+The true full potential from Big Data Healthcare has yet to be tapped.
+But, it is by applying the known capabilities, plotting out high-efficiency goals, and seeking for more advances needed within the organization can Big Data Healthcare begin to serve higher purposes.
+Big Data Healthcare and Predictive medicines and treatments are inextricably connected and have a long future ahead of them.